tuinannan/PRIME-SCOPE/covert_inclusive/README.md

 3. Edit the `covert.h` file to set the covert channel parameters (as specified in the figure.)

     Note that these covert channel parameters are finetuned for an Intel i5-7500 (Kaby Lake, 12-way LLC).
-To make the P+S based covert channel work (and optimized) for your platform, you will very likely have to change these parameters.
-Also set the clock frequency in order for the capacity calculations to be correct.
+To make the P+S-based covert channel work (and optimized) for your platform, you will very likely have to change these parameters.
+Also, set the clock frequency in order for the capacity calculations to be correct.

 4. Compile with `make`, and run with `make run`.
 This will also invoke the `analyze.py` script that generates the statistics for the covert channel run.
-    - (If the program terminates with segmentation fault, one possible cause is that `MESSAGE_LEN` is too large compared to the stack size.
+    - (If the program terminates with a segmentation fault, one possible cause is that `MESSAGE_LEN` is too large compared to the stack size.
     Check whether the problem persists after `ulimit -s unlimited`.)